 Check Out My Pumpkin Almond Cookies Recipe

-Here's a great example on how to transform pumpkin into a healthy pet treat.
-For this recipe, you can use either canned, 100% pure, organic pumpkin or cooked pumpkin, whichever you have on hand:
+Here's a great example of how to transform pumpkin into a healthy pet treat.
+For this recipe, you can use either cooked pumpkin or canned, 100% pure, organic pumpkin, whichever you have on hand:

 Pumpkin Almond Cookies for Pets

 ✓ 1/4 cup coconut flour

 ✓ 1/2 cup 100% pure pumpkin puree

 ✓ 1 tablespoon almond butter